Shiva Yagya at the

 When performed with sincerity and proper guidance, this yagya clears subtle obstacles to prosperity and strengthens one’s ability to recognize and sustain opportunity.
 Over time, it supports not only outer success, but a deeper experience of gratitude and sufficiency—the true wealth Lakshmi represents.

-Performed on March 24th
+Performed on April 24th

 Special Days Yagyas